Is there someone available to proofread student work?

 There are many ways that you can help multilingual/ESL students (indeed, all students!) to grow as writers.

-The Center is committed to supporting students who are non-native speakers of English.
-Peer tutors are given training and resources for working with these students.
-In addition, the College's ESL specialist, Shawna Shapiro, offers courses, workshops, and faculty development opportunities.
+CTLR is committed to supporting students who are non-native speakers of English.
+Peer tutors are given training and resources for working specifically with ESL students.